OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 In June 2010, for instance, Yelp enabled its users to book tables on its platform.
 These offerings were then powered by OpenTable in the backend.
 The announcement was particularly surprising because OpenTable had launched its own reviewing system just two years before (and thus directly competed with Yelp).

-The cash infusion from the IPO furthermore allowed OpenTable to acquire other businesses.
-The company acquired its biggest rival Toptable, which mainly focused on the European market, for $55 million in September 2010.
+The cash infusion from the IPO also enabled OpenTable to acquire other businesses.
+For example, the company purchased its biggest rival Toptable, which mainly focused on the European market, for $55 million in September 2010.

 Yet, not everyone was excited about OpenTable becoming bigger and bigger.
 Its critics argued that the company’s fees squeezed out every bit of margin that a restaurant had left.
 Some restaurant owners even had to stop paying themselves a salary in order to make ends meet.